Abscissa/scriptlike/USAGE.md

 A Basic Script in D
 -------------------
-Make sure you have [DUB](http://code.dlang.org/download) v1.0.0 or later installed, and a D compiler (DMD, LDC, or GDC).
+Make sure you have [DUB](http://code.dlang.org/download) v1.0.0 or later installed, as well as a D compiler (DMD, LDC, or GDC).
 You can check your version of DUB by running `dub --help`.
 Then, using Scriptlike in a D script is easy:

 myscript.d:
 ```d